IlanKro/DressMe/README.md

 # DressMe
-A small react app to decide what to wear
+A small react native app to help decide what to wear, The app is designed to be simple as a project just to test captabilities.
+It uses expo as a base.